nickvth/dockerfile-postgresql/README.md

 docker exec -it postdb1 psql -U postgres
 ```

-Backup script template for continuous archiving see scripts dir.
-You can setup a cronjob for it.
+Backup script template for backup with continuous archiving, see scripts directory

 Build your own image